 He's been out of office for five years.

-And already, without any, without a PR campaign, without a crisis PR management firm, without a studied media effort, just George W. Bush being who he is, is experiencing a resurgence in likability,
+And already, without any, without a PR campaign, without a crisis PR management firm, without a studied media effort, just George W. Bush, being who he is,

-appreciation, love, whatever you want to call it, among young people who were not really old enough to fully appreciate how badly Bush was lied about.
+is experiencing a resurgence in likability, appreciation, love, whatever you want to call it, among young people who were not really old enough to fully appreciate how badly Bush was lied about.

 So it's not that big a leap for them to go from Bush being the absolute reprobate that the media portrayed him to being to being a cool hipster.

-He just is seen as a nice cool hipster now.
+He just is seen as a nice, cool hipster now.

-So I just I just find it fascinating because here's a guy who's just stayed truly totally dedicated to what he believes.
+So I just find it fascinating because here's a guy who's just stayed truly, totally dedicated to what he believes, unmoved and unwave by all the external criticism, and it was vicious.

-and it was that most people would have wilted under it after six months.
+And most people would have wilted under it after six months.

-How are you?
+Ha, how are you?

 Welcome back.

-And Liberty's kind of out of control.
+And Liberty is kind of out of control.

-So she was calling to say thanks, and she said, Look, I've got some pictures of my girls with the book and and with the bear, and I can't find it okay.
+And she said, look, I've got some pictures of my girls with the book and with the bear, and I can't find it.

 I'd like you to see them.